apex/up/docs/configuration.md

 ## Error Pages

-By default Up will serve a minimalistic error page for you, when the client accepts `text/html`.
+By default Up will serve a minimalistic error page for you if the client accepts `text/html`, and it is explicitly enabled.

-TODO: image

 You may customize the default template's `color` and optionally provide a `support_email` to allow customers to contact your support team.